MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 through the use of a password; only a few people should know the password.

 **Company** Company security controls access to companies on a per-user basis.
-When you set up a new user record, that person doesn’t have access to any companies.
-You’ll need to grant access, using the User Access Setup window, before the user can log in to Microsoft Dynamics GP.
+When you set up a new user record, that person doesn't have access to any companies.
+You'll need to grant access, using the User Access Setup window, before the user can log in to Microsoft Dynamics GP.

 **Security tasks** Security tasks are assigned to roles and grant access to